HUMAN LIFE AND MORAL CODES

-Of course, we are instinctively “pack animals” as a colleague once described it.
+Of course, we are instinctively “pack animals”, as an ex-colleague once described it.
 It’s why I describe us as ‘self-regarding’ rather than ‘selfish’.
-The latter involves to displaying explicit disregard to others, whereas the former doesn’t necessarily rule out regard for others.
+The latter involves displaying explicit disregard to others, whereas the former doesn’t rule out regard for others.

 Our instinct to operate as a “pack” is an ingenious form of self-regard and basic survivalism which is far from something to get worked up over.
 In fact, we should be the opposite of worked up.

 This human structure is based entirely on another simple fact; the best way to exercise self-regard and preserve our own lives is to group together and conform to a set of moral codes.
 Moral codes that, in the vast majority of cases and communities, prohibit the act of human murder.

-It’s a moral code which sees that we, as self-regarding human individuals, stand the best chance of being protected against acts such as murder.
+Our structure of moral codes sees that we, as self-regarding human individuals, stand the best chance of being protected against acts such as murder.
 But on that note, let’s not just solely look at murder.
 It’s not the only way in which we could be put at risk.

 Similar can also be said for cases of manslaughter.
 We still aim to apply and uphold moral codes if such an act is committed, whether it be involuntary manslaughter or voluntary manslaughter.

 For example, someone who has committed voluntary manslaughter may have killed someone through ‘diminished responsibility’.
-They are said to have “diminished” mental functions, so therefore can’t be seen as fully liable for the act.
+They are said to have “diminished” mental functions, so therefore cannot be classed as fully liable for the act.

 But to ensure the solid continuity of the moral codes in this case, we’d likely aim to treat and/or manage this offender’s “diminished” mental functions.
-Therefore by treating and managing their reduced mental functions, we increasingly ensure that they don’y commit such an act again.
+Therefore by treating and managing their reduced mental functions, we vastly increase the likelihood of them not committing such an act again.